The Data Privacy Landscape is changing… possibly for the better!

 Changes to Online Privacy Law

-As the internet has grown more complex, problems with privacy have arisen that have not escaped the attention of lawmakers and governments around the world.
+As the internet has grown more complex, problems with privacy have arisen.
+This has not escaped the attention of lawmakers and governments around the world.
 Here are a few key policies and regulations which may affect your digital marketing data strategy.

 GDPR

-The General Data Protection Regulation (GDPR) sets out rules for data protection in the EU to protect individual privacy rights.
-This focuses on regulating automated data collection and processing, emphasising the role of consent and withdrawal of that consent in user interactions in the process of data collection through Third-Party Cookies.
+General Data Protection Regulations (GDPR) set out rules for data protection in the EU, enforcing individual privacy rights.
+This focuses on regulating automated data collection and processing.
+Additionally it emphasises the role of consent in the process of data collection through Third-Party Cookies.

 This is aimed at meeting the main threats of personal data misuse, attacks, and leaks.
 Following these guidelines can help trust-based business-client relationship building, improving overall retention and engagement.
-Providing a comprehensive privacy policy accessible to both your team and users is an important way to provide education on the best practice when working with data in the EU.
-The Digital Marketing Institute’s checklist for compliance is a great place to start understanding this policy.
+Providing a comprehensive privacy policy accessible to both your team and users is important to educate on the best practice when working with data in the EU.
+The Digital Marketing Institute’s checklist for compliance is a great place to start understanding this policy

 COPPA

-The Children’s Online Privacy Protection Act (COPPA) is an important US ruling to put in place parental controls on what information can be collected from children under 13 online.
+The Children’s Online Privacy Protection Act (COPPA) is an important US ruling to put in place parental controls on information collected from children under 13.
 This is a vital consideration any business has to make when working internationally.
 Any companies collecting large amounts of online information may be collecting information from children, if you have knowledge of this, protections must be put into place.
-Find out how you can comply with this ruling here.
+Find out how you can comply with this ruling.

 Google Ads

-One of the primary data sources in the digital marketing toolbox is the use of google search ads.
-2021 updates to privacy controls give more power to users to refuse third-party cookies access to their data, including search histories and behaviour tracking.
-This impacts pay-per-click (PPC) marketing as bidding on ads can become less effective if not shown to individuals identified as potential customers via Google search and engagement behaviours.
+One of the primary data sources in the digital marketing toolbox is google search ads.
+2021 updates to privacy controls give more power to users to refuse third-party cookies access to their data.
+This includes search histories and behaviour tracking.
+This impacts pay-per-click (PPC) marketing because ad bidding becomes less effective if not shown to targetted individuals.

 Changes in How We See Privacy

-In today’s online spaces, the concept of privacy has changed rapidly over the last few years as data laws change, customer and marketer behaviour adapt to them.
+In today’s online spaces, the concept of privacy has changed rapidly.
+Also, over the last few years as data laws change, customer and marketer behaviour adapt to them.

 Two key statistics can really demonstrate the average attitude online towards personal responsibilities and rights around privacy:

-This shows how the more nihilistic and individualised nature of the 2020s internet is taking their internet privacy into their own hands, making access to data for marketing purposes a less reliable resource for marketers.
+This shows how the more nihilistic and individualised nature of the 2020s internet is taking privacy into their own hand.
+This subsequently makes access to data for marketing purposes a less reliable resource for marketers.

 Generational Divide

-The majority of Generation Z consumers find ad personalisation invasive, while among 20-40-year-olds, nearly half would give up some of their data if it produced a more personal and relevant advertising experience.
+The majority of Generation Z consumers find ad personalisation invasive.
+You can compare this to how nearly half of 20-40-year-olds would give up some of their data for a more personalised advertising experience.

 How we can use data in advertising is therefore dependent on who our audience is.
-For Business to Business (B2B) marketers, audiences may be more likely to provide information that is useful for tracking buying and browsing behaviours.
-However, for Business to Customer (B2C) advertising targeted at young people, impersonal, trend-based data may be the only information you have to work with to plan your campaigns.
+For Business to Business (B2B) marketers, audiences may be more likely to provide information for tracking browsing behaviours.
+However, for Business to Customer (B2C) advertising targeted at young people, impersonal, trend-based data may be the only information available to plan campaigns.

 As with much in digital marketing practice, it all comes down to knowing your audience.